Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Energy estimate

+where we have used the crucial cancellation $\nabla_{\KillT}\psi\cdot \LeftDual{\nabla}_{\KillT}\psi = 0$.
 Combining \zcref[noname]{eq:energy:error-terms:div-thm}, \zcref[noname]{eq:energy:error-terms:conclusion:aux1}, \zcref[noname]{eq:energy:error-terms:conclusion:aux2}, and \zcref[noname]{eq:energy:error-terms:conclusion:aux3} concludes the proof of \zcref[cap]{lemma:energy:error-terms}. \end{proof} We also have the following lemma regarding the boundary terms that appear in proving the energy estimate in \zcref[cap]{prop:Killing-energy-estimate}.

 \begin{lemma} The following hold true for $c_0>0$ sufficiently small and for $\frac{a}{M}\ll 1$,

 \end{lemma}